 - Biting at their hind end

-- A strong fishy odor
+- A robust fishy odor

 - Visible swelling

-If you notice any signs of problems with your dog’s anal glands, head to your veterinarian as soon as possible for manual expression of the gland fluid.
+If you notice any problems with your dog’s anal glands, head to your veterinarian as soon as possible for manual expression of the gland fluid.
 Failure to get the glands manually expressed can cause rupture and require surgical drainage.

 Conclusion / Summary